softwaresaved/distance-consultancy/architecture/ArchitectureFortran.md

     ...
     $          MAXFACS=200,MAXCV=MAXCOVS*(MAXFACS-1))

-* Default is 200.
-* One developer has tried with 50 factors which seems to work.
+The default is 200.
+One developer has tried with 50 factors which seems to work.

-Stack size:
+### Stack sizes

 | Hexadecimal | Decimal   | MB  |
 | ----------- | --------- | --- |